 Announcements block

-Announcements in Userflow let you update users about new features, fixes, events, and more, all within the resource center.
+Announcements in Userflow let you update users about new features, fixes, events, and more, all within the Resource Center.

 Read more in the Announcements guide.